FusionTechWorks/Ti-GPT/README.md

 ### Preparation and Disassembly:

 #### Determine Calculator Model
-- There is some rom for confusion here, I refer to two generations of the CX, I call them the CX gen 1 and CX gen 2, the CX gen 2 is not the CX II, images below for more clarification.
-There are two generations of the CX the first of which I was not able to get the drivers working and its TiHub chip is large and takes up more internal space, same issue with the first gen CX CAS.
-The 2nd gen CX CAS, CX II, CX II CAS, CX II-T, and CX II-T CAS, are all based on the newest chipset by TI which has a huge motherboard with an integrated TiHub chip and has least space.
-That leaves us with 1 model that works, the CX gen 2.
-It can be identified from all other variants of the Ti-nspire CX class by its white sides AND full back, smaller battery hatch, and navy blue front.
-More details on the internal discrepancies and visuals in video.
+- There is some room for confusion here; I refer to two generations of the CX: the CX Gen 1 and CX Gen 2.
+Note that the CX Gen 2 is not the CX II.
+For more clarification, see images below.
+- The first generation of the CX, including the CX and CX CAS, had issues with driver compatibility and featured a large TiHub chip that took up significant internal space.
+- The second generation, including the CX CAS Gen 2, CX II, CX II CAS, CX II-T, and CX II-T CAS, is based on the newest TI chipset with a large motherboard and an integrated TiHub chip, offering optimal internal space utilization.
+The CX Gen 2 is the best model for this project.
+- Note: The CX CAS Gen 2, CX II, CX II CAS, CX II-T, and CX II-T CAS are capable of undergoing this modification, but the extra 1.2mm of space in the CX Gen 1 is crucial for my needs.
+- The CX Gen 2 can be distinguished from other variants by its white sides, full back, smaller battery hatch, and navy blue front.
+The CX Gen 2 has white sides but a navy back and a larger square battery cover.
+- More details on the internal discrepancies and visuals can be found in the video.
 <img width="625" alt="Screenshot 2025-03-31 at 9 25 25 PM" src="https://github.com/user-attachments/assets/e0e21631-d475-4de2-b84d-d5e3d1b5726c" />
 <img width="269" alt="Screenshot 2025-03-28 at 9 30 49 AM" src="https://github.com/user-attachments/assets/2c23bc80-d546-41c3-9b8f-1d1c22197ea7" />